 (BRIAN LEVANT 1996)

 The inherent issue with any film starring Arnold Schwarzenegger is that he doesn’t look like a normal guy, he looks like an Austrian bodybuilder from Mars.
 Many films play to this strength – The Terminator, Predator, Conan – are all movies that play up his larger than life persona and accent.
 Jingle All the Way is a film that wants us to believe that Arnold is a mattress salesman called Howard Langston.

-The film follows him trying to track down a Turbo Man toy for his son Jake Lloyd (the once and only Anakin) to impress both him and his wife Rita Wilson (Mrs Tom Hanks to you).
-The film does feature him getting smacked about by a reindeer, and the always reliable late great Phil Hartman as an annoying neighbour, but it has us believe Sinbad is a physical match for him.
+The film follows him trying to track down a Turbo Man toy for his son Jake Lloyd (the once and only Anakin) to impress both him and his wife Rita Wilson (Mrs. Tom Hanks to you).
+The film does feature him getting smacked about by a reindeer, and the always reliable late great Phil Hartman as an annoying neighbor, but it has us believe Sinbad is a physical match for him.
 The cookie scene is very funny though, but not much else.